SpreeHertz/Cleckzie/README.md

 </div>
 <br><br>

-### ⚠ The development of Cleckzie and the source code has been indfinitely halted.
+### ⚠ The development of Cleckzie has been indfinitely halted.
+This is outdated (discord.js v13).
+I do NOT recommend forking/cloning this.

 Cleckzie is a multi-purpose discord bot, with tons of categories and commands, it won't disappoint you!